 Chefs are always looking to conjure up something unique.
-If you're a private chef that cooks only vegetarian foods, these two tips will help you diversify your menu:
+If you’re a private chef who cooks only vegetarian foods, these two tips will help you diversify your menu:

 1. Follow the vegetable food pyramid